godotengine/godot-docs/tutorials/gui/gui_skinning.rst

 The GUI is skinned through the :ref:`Theme <class_Theme>` resource.
 Theme contains all the information required to change the entire visual styling of all controls.
-Theme options are named, so it's not obvious which name changes what (specialy from code), but several tools are provided.
+Theme options are named, so it's not obvious which name changes what (especially from code), but several tools are provided.
 The ultimate place to look at what each theme option is for each control, which will always be more up to date than any documentation is the file `scene/resources/default_theme/default_theme.cpp